-c) Receivables from entities under common control of HI Receivables from entities under common control of HI arise from HI subsidiaries' lease of the Group's canteen kiosks in its Makati and Intramuros properties and expenses advanced by the Group.
+c) Receivables from entities under common control of HI

+Receivables from entities under common control of HI arise from HI subsidiaries' lease of the Group's canteen kiosks in its Makati and Intramuros properties and expenses advanced by the Group.
 The term of the lease is for one year and renewable with uniform rental payments.

-d) Payables to entities under common control of HI Payables to entities under common control of HI pertain to property management and janitorial and security services (contractual services).

-e) Accounts payable to entities under common control of HI Accounts payable pertains to the outstanding balance of general cost of construction of school buildings and other facilities and professional fees related to the building construction (Notes 10 and 14).

-f) Cash and Cash Equivalents

-The Company maintains cash and cash equivalent with its affiliate bank and earns interest income at prevailing deposit and short-term investment rates (Note 7).

-g) Receivables from entities under common control of PMMIC

-Due from entities under common control of PMMIC arises from RCBC's rental of the Group's office spaces in its Makati property.
+- d) Payables to entities under common control of HI Payables to entities under common control of HI pertain to property management and janitorial and security services (contractual services). - e) Accounts payable to entities under common control of HI Accounts payable pertains to the outstanding balance of general cost of construction of school buildings and other facilities and professional fees related to the building construction (Notes 10 and 14). - f) Cash and Cash Equivalents The Company maintains cash and cash equivalent with its affiliate bank and earns interest income at prevailing deposit and short-term investment rates (Note 7). - g) Receivables from entities under common control of PMMIC Due from entities under common control of PMMIC arises from RCBC's rental of the Group's office spaces in its Makati property.

 - h) Payables to entities under common control of PMMIC The Group obtains property and personnel insurance with its affiliated insurance company, Malayan Insurance Company, Inc. (MICO).
-Insurance contract coverage pertains to the Group's fire, accident, group and other insurance policies. - i) Payable to related parties Payable to related parties mainly pertains to management fees charged by AC for the administration of the Parent Company's operations. - j) Accounts payable to related parties Pertains to the water utility bills and professional fees payable to other affiliates.
+Insurance contract coverage pertains to the Group's fire, accident, group and other insurance policies. - i) Payable to related parties j) Accounts payable to related parties Pertains to the water utility bills and professional fees payable to other affiliates.